-The Conformity Review Process has served the Church in the United States over the past twenty years since the publication of the Catechism of the Catholic Church.
+The Conformity Review Process has served the Church in the United States over the past twenty-five years since the publication of the Catechism of the Catholic Church.
 The review process is meant to assist in the conformity of catechetical texts and series in an authentic and complete way to the Catechism.

 If you are hoping to develop and produce catechetical materials and plan to submit these for the Conformity Review Process, please be sure to check out the information on the Conformity Review Process for publishers.